iAbhishek91/google-cloud/Services/BIGDATA-01-analytics-services.md

   - connector for kafka makes it easy to integrate with Apache kafka stream.

 > It is very similar to dataproc.
 Do refer to the "BIGDATA-02-dataproc-or-dataflow.png"

+- **Pipeline for bounded source in dataflow**
+  - cloud storage:
+    - data are saved in buckets
+  - cloud dataflow:
+    - read from cloud storage
+    - modify the data(filter, do specific analysis)
+    - write to durable storage
+  - cloud storage/bq
+    - in the sharded data.

+- **Pipeline for unbounded source in dataflow**
+  - cloud pub/sub:
+    - stream of data coming to dataflow.
+  - cloud dataflow: (pipeline in dataflow can be complex) *we can introduce data processing concepts like watermark windowing, count*
+    - read from cloud storage
+    - modify the data(filter, do specific analysis)
+    - write to durable storage
+  - cloud storage/bq/bigtable/etc
+    - in the sharded data.

 ## Cloud DataPrep